GeoNode/geonode/docs/developers/contribute_docu.rst

 If this command doesn't work, check your path, maybe it is incorrect!

-*Remark*: In order to commit and push the folder, it must not be emtpy!
+.. note:: In order to commit and push the folder, it must not be emtpy!

 The next step is to commit the folder/files::